March 2024

 The Chairman of the Board of Endowment Funds may ask other members of the congregation to serve as advisory members.

 The Board of Endowment Funds shall abide by and conform to the Endowment Fund Bylaws approved by this Voters Assembly.
+Refer to the attached copy of the Endowment Fund Bylaws

 Article XXXV – Duties of Ushers

-The Committee of Ushers shall be empowered to select assistant ushers, provided those who are selected are communicant members of the congregation in good standing.
+The Committee of Ushers shall be empowered to select assistant ushers, provided those who are selected are members of the congregation in good standing.
 Such assistant ushers shall function only when requested to do so by the regularly elected Committee of Ushers.

 The duties of the Ushers are to: